pBlasiak/rcfiles/README.md

-	ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off) ctrl+]         - In visual model go to the tag (first match) g]             - You can visually select a text and press g] to get a list of matching tags
+	ctrl+v         - In insert mode it inserts character literally (e.g. IMAP in latex-suite is off) ctrl+]         - In visual model go to the tag (first match) g]             - You can visually select a text and press g] to get a list of matching tags ".             - In this register the last inserted text is stored on

 - Mappings for vimdiff